-Submersible Pump and motor failure can result in extended downtimes, repeated repairs, and higher maintenance costs.
-Understanding the causes of the submersible pump and motorfailure can help in the selection of the pumping equipment.
+Submersible Pump and motor failure can result in extended downtimes, repeated repairs, and higher maintenance costs. submersible pump and motor failure cause understanding can help in the selection of the pumping equipment.

 Here, we look at the 14 Most Common causes of submersible pump and motor failure is described below